megaspazz/EverWingForever/README.md

 There are two ways to drive the bot.
 It's highly recommended that you use Convenience Shortcuts, since it makes it way easier to quickly control the bot.
 The instructions below will assume that you use Convenience Shortcuts, although it is possible to use the other key combos if you wish.
 1. Use [X] and [Z] to start and stop the bot, respectively.
 2. Use [C] to toggle the bot on and off.
 I find this method easier, since you only need to press one key.

-## Just the Executable

-Want to just run the program instead of pulling the code for the entire repository?
-You can [download the 64-bit version here](https://app.box.com/s/552uuufa8f9dobmugv88u2mii33aq4je).
-If you have a 32-bit computer, you can [download the 32-bit version here](https://app.box.com/s/jnxmrt71vvrv8x8fryi36trkxv4wv4nn).
-You will have to extract the ZIP file, and make sure that you keep the EXE and DLL files together in the same folder when you run the program.

 ## Live Demo